Challenge your perceptions about men’s mental health on International Men’s Day

 And, over the past few years, several celebrities have opened up about their own experiences with eating disorders.
 Doctor Who actor Christopher Eccleston described himself as a “lifelong anorexic” in his autobiography, published this September.
 “I always thought of it as a filthy secret, because I’m northern, because I’m male and because I’m working class,” he says.

 And television doctor Christian Jessen has revealed he has experienced muscle dysmorphia – a problem that can make people believe their body is too skinny, which they may obsessively try to fix by gaining muscle.

 So how can we help men who may be experiencing eating- or dysmorphic disorders?
 Like so many mental health problems, building a culture where people feel safe to talk about their experiences is key.
-In the, a woman named Stacy shares her experience of living with anorexia.
+In the Time to Change Champion’s Storybook, a woman named Stacy shares her experience of living with anorexia.
 She says that gentle reassurance from a senior colleague helped her on her first steps to recovery.
 “So please, don’t be afraid to offer support if you’re concerned about someone,” she says.
 “They may or may not accept your help, but I can guarantee that they will appreciate the offer.”